 |Vostok lifts off!

-Gagarin's launch vehicle blasted off into the cloudless blue sky almost as scheduled, just a fraction of a second before 09:07 Moscow Time.
-For decades, countless books repeated each other, claiming that Gagarin's ascent to space was flawless.
-Only by the end of the 20th century, did the truth start to emerge.
-As it transpired, the main engine of the second stage burned around half a second longer than scheduled, hurtling Gagarin's capsule dangerously high.
+On April 12, 1961, the USSR launched the first piloted Vostok spacecraft with cosmonaut Yuri Gagarin onboard, opening the era of human space flight.
+Gagarin's launch vehicle blasted off into the cloudless blue sky over Tyuratam in Kazakhstan as scheduled, just a fraction of a second before 09:07 Moscow Time.
+The ascent to orbit was successful, however, the main engine of the second stage fired around half a second longer than scheduled, hurtling Gagarin's capsule dangerously high.